Opvia

 Despite the challenges and quick turn around, Opvia received 4x prototypes for two user types that addressed their core pain point in B2B sales partnerships.

-More importantly, the lessons learned from my first project at T&F shaped a more efficient approach to product discovery for all future projects.
+More importantly, the lessons learned from my first project at this agency shaped a more efficient approach to product discovery for all our future projects.